bubbster95/make-change-test/README.md

+# Make Change Code Test

 You will need to use a bash terminal and python3 to run the following commands to set this project up.

-You must have a psql server up and running for this project to work locally.
+You must also have a psql server up and running for this project to work locally.

 1. Create and open VENV in the root folder:
-    > $ python3 -m venv venv
+    >$ python3 -m venv venv

-    $ source venv/bin/activate
+    >$ source venv/bin/activate

 2. Use the requirements.txt file to download all dependencies into this VENV folder.